The Best Beauty Advent Calendars for This Holiday Season

-The Best Beauty Advent Calendars for 2021 -- Rituals, Charlotte Tilbury, Sephora and More
+The Best Beauty Advent Calendars for 2021 -- Elemis, Charlotte Tilbury, Benefits Cosmetics and More

-We're still in full fall-mode, but holiday shopping has already started.
-With supply chain issues causing shipping delays, early shopping should help you get holiday gifts to your loved ones on time.
-One of this year's most anticipated gifts comes in the form of a collection of beauty and skincare goodies from top brands like Charlotte Tilbury, Huda Beauty, Rituals and more.
+While we're still in full fall-mode, holiday shopping is already underway.
+It may seem early, with supply chain issues causing shipping delays, early shopping should help you get holiday gifts to your loved ones on time.
+One of this year's most anticipated gifts comes in the form of a collection of beauty and skincare goodies from some of your favorite beauty brands like Charlotte Tilbury, Huda Beauty, Rituals and more.
 This Christmas, count down to the holidays in style and celebrate all December long with a beauty advent calendar from your favorite makeup or skincare brand.

 Beauty advent calendars are often similar to traditional candy-filled ones -- though in some ways, they might be an even sweeter way to get in the holiday spirit.
 You still get the opportunity to count down to Christmas and open a little luxurious gift every day until then -- but instead of chocolate, you're greeted with beauty treats like mascara, shower gel, face serums and hand cream, among other must-have items.
 Plus, thanks to the growing popularity of these advent calendars, there are a lot of options to choose from this year.